Powered by .id - the population experts for City of Perth

 The City gains population from parts of suburban Perth, as well as interstate (especially Sydney and Adelaide) and overseas.
-The City loses population to neighbouring councils, and many of these will be local moves as they have similar attractors to CBD living.
-However there is also a loss of young families to suburban Perth, which suggests that young adults will move out of the area once they reach the family forming life stage.
-There is some evidence of in-migration of older couples and singles, but on the whole media driven myths of empty nesters trading in their suburban home for an inner city apartment in large numbers are generally not supported by the data.
+The City loses population to neighbouring councils, particularly to neighbouring suburbs with similar attractors to CBD living.
+There is also a loss of young families to suburban Perth, which suggests that young adults will move out of the area once they wish to form a family.
+There is some evidence of in-migration of older couples and single people, but the data do not suggest a significant trend of empty nesters trading in their suburban home for an inner-city apartment.

 Note: The migration flows depicted above are historical and do not represent future or forecast migration flows or subsequent council boundary changes.
 The arrows represent migration flows to the area as a whole and do not indicate an origin or destination for any specific localities within the area.
-Overseas flow shows overseas arrivals only, based on answers to the census question "where did the person usually live 5-years ago" and .id estimates of international out-migration.
+Overseas flow shows overseas arrivals based on answers to the census question "where did the person usually live 5-years ago" and .id estimates of international out-migration.